The Infrastructure Planning and Design team has released a new guide: Microsoft Enterprise Desktop Virtualization

-This guide outlines the critical infrastructure design elements that will help ensure a successful implementation of Microsoft Enterprise Desktop Virtualization (MED-V).
-This guide walks you through the four-step process of designing components, layout, and connectivity in a logical, sequential order.
-Identification of the MED-V server instances needed is presented in simple, easy-to-follow steps, with the result being the delivery of managed virtual machines to end users.
-This guide will help you create a design that is sized, configured, and appropriately placed, while also considering the performance, capacity, and fault tolerance of the system.
+This guide outlines the critical infrastructure design elements that are crucial to a successful implementation of Microsoft Enterprise Desktop Virtualization (MED-V).
+The reader is guided through the four-step process of designing components, layout, and connectivity in a logical, sequential order.
+Identification of the MED-V server instances required is presented in simple, easy-to-follow steps, helping the reader to deliver managed virtual machines to end users.
+Following the steps in this guide will result in a design that is sized, configured, and appropriately placed to deliver the stated business benefits, while also considering the performance, capacity, and fault tolerance of the system.

-Infrastructure Planning and Design specifically helps you by:
+Infrastructure Planning and Design streamlines the planning process by:

 - Defining the technical decision flow through the planning process.